2025 NFL Season Predictions

 Each week, we’ll put out a new post with our thoughts on the next week of the season.
 These posts include our picks, NFL betting site recommendations, and more.

-Our Top Pick: Detroit Lions vs. Kansas City Chiefs (-2.5)
+Our Top Pick: Kansas City Chiefs (-173) vs. Indianapolis Colts

-For a deeper look at the rest of the board and updated line movement, visit our full breakdown of this week’s NFL betting odds and predictions.
+For a deeper look at the rest of the board and updated line movement, visit our full breakdown of week 12 NFL betting odds and predictions.

 2025 NFL Futures and Outrights

-While the odds for the Super Bowl Winner and other end-of-season titles are always shifting as team rankings change, we can still make a prediction on the winners for each category with current information.
+While the odds for the Super Bowl Winner and other end-of-season titles are always shifting as team rankings change, we can still predict the winners for each category with current information.

 Super Bowl Odds